awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose.md

 **Note**
 To create Amazon ECS services with the Amazon ECS CLI, see [ecs\-cli compose service](cmd-ecs-cli-compose-service.md)\.

 The ecs\-cli compose command works with a Docker compose file to create task definitions and manage tasks\.
-At this time, the latest version of the Amazon ECS CLI supports [Docker compose file syntax](https://docs.docker.com/compose/compose-file/#versioning) versions 1 and 2\.
-By default, the command looks for a compose file in the current directory, called `docker-compose.yml`\.
+At this time, the latest version of the Amazon ECS CLI supports [Docker compose file syntax](https://docs.docker.com/compose/compose-file/#versioning) versions 1, 2, and 3\.
+By default, the command looks for a compose file in the current directory, named `docker-compose.yml`\.
 However, you can also specify a different file name or path to a compose file with the `--file` option\.
 This is especially useful for managing tasks and services from multiple compose files at a time with the Amazon ECS CLI\.

 The ecs\-cli compose command uses a project name with the task definitions and services it creates\.
 When the CLI creates a task definition from a compose file, the task definition is called `project-name`\.
 When the CLI creates a service from a compose file, the service is called `service-project-name`\.
 By default, the project name is the name of the current working directory\.
 However, you can also specify your own project name with the `--project-name` option\.

 **Note**
 The Amazon ECS CLI can only manage tasks, services, and container instances that were created with the CLI\.
 To manage tasks, services, and container instances that were not created by the Amazon ECS CLI, use the AWS Command Line Interface or the AWS Management Console\.

 The following parameters are supported in compose files for the Amazon ECS CLI:
 + `cap_add` \(Not valid for tasks using the Fargate launch type\)
 + `cap_drop` \(Not valid for tasks using the Fargate launch type\)
 + `command`
 + `cpu_shares`
+**Note**
+If you are using the Compose version 3 format, `cpu_shares` should be specified in the `ecs-params.yml`\. file\.
+For more information, see [Using Amazon ECS Parameters](#cmd-ecs-cli-compose-ecsparams)\.
 + `dns`
 + `dns_search`
 + `entrypoint`